preda-devteam/preda/oxd_preda/spec/language_spec.md

   }
 }
 ```
 In the code above, a variable of interface type *A.Addable* is defined.
 Interface types can be initialized with a contract id.
 Here, it is initialized with *B*'s id using the build-in function *__id()* that is automatically generated for each contract.
-Once a interface variable is initialized, it can be used to call any function defined in the interface and routed to the corresponding implementation in contract B.
+Once an interface variable is initialized, it can be used to call any function defined in the interface and is routed to the corresponding implementation in contract B.

 With interfaces, a contract can interact with any other contract that implements the interface without knowing them.
 For example:
 ```c++